 Ozone generators are different from ionizers in that they primarily generate ozone (O3 molecules) by using a high-voltage corona effect to split oxygen molecules in the air which form with other oxygen atoms.

-They often use a fan to blow these molecules into the room, but more often than not don’t contain internal filters for trapping contaminants.
+They usually use a fan to blow these molecules into the room, but a lot of them don’t contain internal filters for trapping contaminants.
+Instead, particles fall to the floor around it.

 Why ozone generators are a poor choice